flowscripter/docs/design/cli-usage-walkthrough.md

 A pre-existing script can be executed using:

-`t9r script -file=script.js`
+`f10r script -file=script.js`

 #### SDK Support

-To develop command and extension plugins, you need to install the Tessellator SDK:
+To develop command and extension plugins, you need to install the Flowscripter SDK:

-`t9r install sdk`
+`f10r install sdk`

 which returns:

 ```
-@t9r/sdk@1.10.1
+@f10r/sdk@1.10.1
 ```

 and results in a new folder and module sub-folders:

 ```
-~/.t9r/node_modules/@t9r/sdk
+~/.f10r/node_modules/@f10r/sdk
 ```
 and possibly other 3rd party packages which are transitive dependencies of the above packages in sub-folders of:

-`~/.t9r/node_modules/`
+`~/.f10r/node_modules/`

-Now when you run `t9r --help` the return includes:
+Now when you run `f10r --help` the return includes:

 ```
 Installed commands:

-    scaffold      Create a new SDK project for a Tessellator plugin.
+    scaffold      Create a new SDK project for a Flowscripter plugin.
-    build         Build a Tessellator plugin.
+    build         Build a Flowscripter plugin.
-    deploy        Publish a Tessellator plugin.
+    deploy        Publish a Flowscripter plugin.

 ```